Efik people: Missionary arrival

 Now we settle treaty for not sell slave, I must tell you something, I want your Queen to do for we.
 Now we can't sell slaves again we must have too much man for country; and want something for make work and trade, and if we could get seed for cotton and coffee we could make trade.
-Plenty sugar cane live here and if some man must come for teach book proper, and make all men saby God like white man, and then we go on for same fashion.
+Plenty sugar cane lives here and if some man must come for teach book proper, and make all men saby God like white man, and then we go on for same fashion.
 We thank you too much for what thing you come do for keep thing right.
 Long time we no look Man-of-War as Blount promise one Frenchman come make plenty palaver for slave when we can't get them.
 You been do very proper for we, and now we want to keep proper mouth.
 I hope some Man-of-War come sometime with proper captain all same you look out and help we keep word when French Man-of-War come.
 What I want for dollar side is a fine coat and sword all same I tell you and the rest in copper rods.
 I hope Queen Victoria and young prince will live long time and we get good friend.
-Also i want bomb and shell.
+Also, I want bomb and shell.